Initial Thesis Submission checklist

 - Students can request permission to add the official McGill logo to their thesis cover page by submitting this webform

 3. A brief abstract in both English and French

 If the language of the thesis is neither English nor French (only allowed for specific language Units) then a third abstract in the language of the thesis is required.

 Abstracts in English and French are mandatory and must be text only, i.e. no images, special characters (apart from the West European character set excluding the “Œ” and “œ”), chemical or mathematical formulae, or special formatting (e.g. lists, tables).
 Abstracts have a maximum limit of 4000 characters.

 - Among other acknowledgements, the student is required to declare the extent to which assistance (paid or unpaid) has been given by members of staff, fellow students, research assistants, technicians, or others in the collection of materials and data, the design and construction of apparatus, the performance of experiments, the analysis of data, and the preparation of the thesis (including editorial help).

 - In addition, it is appropriate to recognize the supervision and advice given by the thesis supervisor(s) and advisors.

-5. Preface and Contribution of Authors
+6. Contribution of Authors

 - Contributions of the student to each chapter must be explicitly stated.